piobyte/flamingo/README.md

 ## Addons

+Flamingo addons only interact with the base flamingo installation using specified hooks, ie.: `"ENV", "CONF", "PROFILES", "ROUTES", "HAPI_PLUGINS"`.
+For detailed information on available hooks and some examples, look at the [addon documentation](https://piobyte.github.io/flamingo/module-flamingo_src_addon.HOOKS.html).

 ###Installation

 Use npm to install flamingo addons.
-Example: `npm install flamingo-s3`.
+Example: `npm install flamingo-s3` (Example addon available at [https://github.com/piobyte/flaminfo-s3]).
 Modify the addon config by overwriting fields inside your `config.js`.
 The config loading order is as follows:

 1. load addon config